NISH1001/mind-cave/_posts/2018-01-29-when-walking-is-more-than-habit.markdown

 date:   2018-01-29 00:01:00 +0545
 last_edited_on:   2018-01-29 00:01:00 +0545
 categories: writing
-tags: writing life existence self-identity
+tags: writing life existence self
 subtitle: "I guess walking alone has become more than just a habit.
 A way of life."
 comments: true
 header-img: img/post-headers/2018-01-29-when-walking-is-more-than-habit.jpg"